pushkarydv/web-elements/nav/Readme.md

 |  `.we-no-a `   | change porperties of navbar links |
 | `.we-nav-logo` | change porperties of navbar logo  |

+- you can see more clases by inspect tool
 - if you are not able to overwrite properties use `!important` eg:

 ```css